Acaree/FeLiNa-Engine/docs/README.md

 - **Rotate:** This node rotate a game object a quantity specified.
 It also can follow the mouse motion in x to rotate.
 - **Instatiate** This node create an instance of one FBX in a spicified position.
 This position can be copied from a game object dragging it into the node.
 Also add a component speed to the instance.
 This component is calculated with an axis and a velocity.
 The axis can rotate following a game object rotation dragging it into the node.
 When axis is calculated depending on the game object rotation, any axis (x, y and z) can be ignored.

+At top of screen you'll se three things.
+Compile button save the script.
+If show grid is marked, grid will appear.
+The input box change the name of the script in assets folder.

+Nodes also have an **active button**.
+If active is not marked, the node will be disable, like if game mode is off.

+If **ctrl + V** is pressed while a node is hovered, this node will be duplicate.

+**Right click** when mouse is over a node to open a new pop up menu.
+This menu only have one option to delete nodes.

+if **right click** is not over a node, another pop up will appear, now whith "add" button.
+This open a menu to select the typw of node you want and create it.